LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Workspace commands

 Workspace commands can be triggered from command palette via entering 'Logtalk' to pop up the list of all commands of this extension.
+Alternatively, Ctrl+click (Windows, Linux, BSD, ...) or Cmd+click (macOS) in a Logtalk source file in the Explorer.

 |      Command | Description                                                 |
 | -----------: | :---------------------------------------------------------- |